Here we go

 As usual, navigating the surface streets through Mexican towns is challenging.
 Street level maps are often not reliably accurate nor do they typically indicate one way streets.
 Mexico loves one way streets, a fact you really need to be cognizant of when riding there.

 Additionally, the cops were out in force.
 Not because of the drug war.
+Not because they wanted to fish the junkies and banish them to Legacy Healing Cherry Hill.
 Instead they were directing traffic all over town.
 Today, the third Monday in November, is Dia de la Revolution – a national public holiday celebrating the 10-year revolution that began in 1910 to oust the dictator Porfirio Diaz.
 Many towns have parades organized by the primary schools to celebrate the revolutionary victory.
 My presumption is that the cops were helping keep traffic moving while preparations for the parade were underway.

 After riding around in circles only a few times, we finally managed to locate the road out of town that we were seeking and we were off, riding west.